 Very few people suffering mental illness are violent, but if someone is exhibiting signs of depression, mania, or psychosis, don’t feel like you’re overstepping boundaries if you believe intervention is in order.
 If you or your loved one has simply expressed feeling suicidal, temporary or permanent removal of firearms from the home—whether you ask a responsible friend to keep them in their own gun safe, or put them on commission at a gun shop—can save lives.

-Should you be contemplating suicide, we encourage you to contact the National Suicide Prevention Lifeline at 1-800-273-8255 and visit their website for resources.
+Should you be contemplating suicide, we encourage you to contact the National Suicide Prevention Lifeline at 1-800-273-8255 or dial 988 and visit their website for resources.
 If you or a loved one needs resources and support for mental health issues, or you’re experiencing PTSD in the wake of gun violence, visit National Alliance on Mental Illness (NAMI).
 You can reach their hotline at 1-800-950-NAMI.

 If you or somebody you know—no matter the age or gender—is the victim of domestic abuse, visit the secure National Domestic Abuse Hotline website or call 1-800-799-7233.